ezeHumar/products-backend/README.md

 This project is an api that allows you to add products to a database

+## Import the database

+Import the database products-database.sql in a database called 'products'

 ## Get the api running

 Install all the dependencies